-5.1.1.3 Audit review (FAU\SAR.1)
+7.1.1.3 Audit review (FAU SAR.1)

+FAU_SAR.1.1 The TSF shall provide the authorised administrators with the capability to read all audit information from the audit records.

+Version: 7.02 Classification: Unclassified Page 54 of 216 © Copyright IBM Corp.
+2004, 2010

-- FAU\SAR.1.1 The TSF shall provide authorized administrators with the ability to read all audit information from the audit records: - FAU\SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information. - Application note: CAPP has instantiated the term authorized administrator, neglecting the fact that a secure system might define additional roles to enhance the security model.
-In this case, the term authorized administrator maps to the AUDITOR role of z/ OS or a user with SPECIAL.
+FAU_SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information.

+Application note: In this case, the term "authorized administrators" maps to the AUDITOR role of z/OS or a user with SPECIAL.

-5.1.1.4 Restricted audit review (FAU\SAR.2)
+7.1.1.4 Restricted audit review (FAU SAR.2)

-FAU\SAR.2.1 The TSF shall prohibit all users from having read access to the audit records, except those users who have been granted explicit read access.
+FAU SAR.2.1 The TSF shall prohibit all users read access to the audit records, except those users that have been granted explicit read-access.

-5.1.1.5 Selectable audit review (FAU\SAR.3)
+7.1.1.5 Selectable audit review (FAU SAR.3)

-- FAU\SAR.3.1 The TSF shall provide the ability to perform searches of audit data based on the following attributes: - a) user identity; - b) subject sensitivity label; (Labeled Security Mode only) - c) object sensitivity label; (Labeled Security Mode only) - d) object type and object name
+- FAU_SAR.3.1 The TSF shall provide the ability to apply searches of audit data based on the following attributes: - a) user identity; - b) subject sensitivity label; (Labeled Security Mode only) - c) object sensitivity label; (Labeled Security Mode only) - d) object type and object name

-5.1.1.6 Selective audit (FAU\SEL.1)
+7.1.1.6 Selective audit (FAU SEL.1)

-- FAU\SEL.1.1 The TSF shall be able to include or exclude auditable events from the set of audited events based on the following attributes: - a) user identity; - b) subject sensitivity label; (Labeled Security Mode only) - c) object sensitivity label; (Labeled Security Mode only) - d) object type and object name
+- FAU_SEL.1.1 The TSF shall be able to select the set of events to be audited from the set of all auditable events based on the following attributes: - a) Type of audit event; - b) Subject or user identity; - c) Outcome (success or failure) of the audit event: - d) Named object identity; - e) subject sensitivity label; (Labeled Security Mode only) - f) object sensitivity label; (Labeled Security Mode only)